juanfariaso/nbody6tools/README.md

 `from nbody6tools import Reader`

 The Reader module contains functions that work with the output data from Nbody6.
-The most useful function for now is the "read_snapshot" function.
+The most useful function for now is the `read_snapshot` function.

 So if you do:
 ```
-snapshot = Reader.read_snapshot("relative_path_to_folder/", snapshot=0 )
+snapshot = Reader.read_snapshot("relative_path_to_simulation_folder/", snapshot=0 )
 ```
-This returns a Snapshot object were you can see the properties in the Datamodel module.
+This returns a Snapshot object were you can see the properties in the `Datamodel` module.
 You can also do:

 ```